 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and Article 8 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In our opinion, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation are included.
-Operating results for the three-month period ended March 31, 2024 are not necessarily indicative of the results that may be expected for the year ending December 31, 2023.
+Operating results for the three-month periodthree- and six-month periods ended March 31, 2024June 30, 2024 are not necessarily indicative of the results that may be expected for the year ending December 31, 2023December 31, 2024.
 Although management of the Company believes the disclosures presented herein are adequate and not misleading, these interim condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the footnotes thereto included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, filed with the Securities and Exchange Commission (the "SEC") on March 29, 2024.